outbrain/fwumious_wabbit/benchmark/README.md

 the test set we use here, 'hard.vw', is different: it contains exclusively records from {(A2, F2)} - combinations unseen in the train set.

-In order for a model to make correct predictions on this dataset after training on the train dataset, it should capture some of the latent model - in the FFM case by generalizing from seen combinations to unseen ones. we skip the latency, memory and CPU comparison as for this synthetic dataset the difference is negligible.
+In order for a model to make correct predictions on this dataset after training on the train dataset, it must be able to generalize for unseen combinations. we skip the latency, memory and CPU comparison as for this synthetic dataset the difference is negligible.
 ### Loss on the test set
 ```
-Fwumious Wabbit Logistic Regression predictions loss: 0.6939029475279029
+Fwumious Wabbit Logistic Regression predictions loss: 0.6948
-Fwumious Wabbit FFM predictions loss: 0.20272637268160207
+Fwumious Wabbit FFM predictions loss: 0.2027
 ```